idleberg/php-wordpress-vite-assets/README.md

 $viteAssets->auto("index.ts", $priorities);
 ```

-The method automatically detects whether your Vite app runs in frontend or backend context, but you can override this behaviour by passing a custom action.
-In most cases, you probably don't want to do this.
+The method automatically detects whether your Vite app runs in frontend or backend context, but you can override this behaviour by passing a custom action

 **Example**